akash1309/Named-Entity-Recognition/README.md

 You can use full as per your choice but I will recommend working on small data first so that errors can easily be corrected.
 You can find these files in `./Data/small`

-After making these 2 files, we will be using them to extract tokens and labels in a separate text files.
+After making these small files, we will be using them to extract tokens and labels in a separate text files.

 <pre>
 #words.txt